The Story of Tấm and Cám: Plot

-Tấm's life before she marries the king
+Tấm's life before she marries the sovereign

-The story is about two half-sisters; the eldest is named Tam (broken rice) and the youngest is named Cam (rice bran).
-Tam's mother dies early and her father remarries before dying soon after.
-Tam lives with her stepmother, who is Cam's mother.
-The stepmother is very sadistic and makes Tam do all the housework, whereas Cam does not have to do anything.
+The story is about two half-sisters; the eldest is named Tấm (broken rice) and the youngest is named Cám (rice bran).
+Tấm's mother dies early and her father remarries before dying soon after.
+Tấm lives with her stepmother, who is Cám's mother.
+The stepmother is very sadistic and makes Tấm do all the housework, whereas Cám does not have to do anything.

-One day, the stepmother tells Tam and Cam to go to the field to catch "tép" (caridina, a tropical genus of shrimp) and promises to give them a new red yếm (a Vietnamese traditional bodice) to whoever catches the most.
-Tam soon fills up her basket, while Cam plays in the water and catches nothing.
-Realizing that her sister actually had a chance at receiving a red yếm and the day is almost done, Cám comes up with a plan to sabotage Tam's work.
-Cam tells her older sister to wash her hair, saying that the stepmother will scold her if her hair is so muddy after catching all the caridinas, and Tam obeys.
-While Tam is washing her hair, Cam transfers all the shrimp from Tam's basket to hers and goes home.
+One day, the stepmother tells Tấm and Cám to go to the field to catch "tép" (caridina, a tropical genus of shrimp) and promises to give them a new red yếm (a Vietnamese traditional bodice) to whoever catches the most.
+Tấm soon fills up her basket, while Cám plays in the water and catches nothing.
+Realizing that her sister actually had a chance at receiving a red yếm and the day is almost done, Cám comes up with a plan to sabotage Tấm's work.
+Cám tells her older sister to wash her hair, saying that the stepmother will scold her if her hair is so muddy after catching all the caridinas, and Tấm obeys.
+While Tấm is washing her hair, Cám transfers all the shrimp from Tấm's basket to hers and goes home.

-When Tam realizes that all the shrimp she has caught is gone, she cries in seeing all her hard work disappear and the impending punishment that will come from her stepmother.
-Bụt (a wise old man who helps pitiful people in Vietnamese folklore, sometimes considered a tiên) appears and asks why she cries, and she tells him what happened.
+When Tấm realizes that all the shrimp she has caught is gone, she cries in seeing all her hard work disappear and the impending punishment that will come from her stepmother.
+Bụt (the Vietnamese equivalent to a fairy godmother, sometimes considered a tiên) appears and asks why she cries, and she tells him what happened.
 He tells her to stop crying and see what is left in the basket, which is merely a goby.
 Then he tells her to raise the fish in a well with her rice and teach her the words to call the fish up:

-Without the exact recitement, the goby would not rise, according to what the old man has said before he vanishes.
-Tam follows his counsel, and the goby grows noticeably.
-Tam would spend her time talking to the goby about her thoughts, which the fish would silently comfort her.
+Without the exact recitement, the goby would not rise, according to what Bụt has said before he vanishes.
+Tấm follows his counsel, and the goby grows noticeably.
+Tấm would spend her time talking to the goby about her thoughts, which the fish would silently comfort her.
 Suspicious about her behavior, the stepmother and the half-sister discover the fish as well as the poem by which Tấm summons it.
-The stepmother plans to distance Tam in order to kill the fish:
+The stepmother plans to distance Tấm in order to kill the fish:

-The stepmother also tells Tam to leave her coat behind.
-Tam obeys her stepmother, unaware of her intent.
-The stepmother has Cam wear Tam's clothes and recite the line, making the goby mistaken her as Tam, which allows them to butcher the goby.
+The stepmother also tells Tấm to leave her coat behind.
+Tấm obeys her stepmother, unaware of her intent.
+The stepmother has Cám wear Tấm's clothes and recite the line, making the goby mistaken her as Tấm, which allows them to butcher the goby.